 Not all courses at the Courtauld are eligible for student visa sponsorship and therefore will not be eligible for the Graduate route.
 PhD graduates with permission under the Doctorate Extension Scheme are not eligible to apply for a Graduate visa.

-• have studied a Bachelors, Masters or PhD at The Courtauld;
+• have studied a Bachelors, Masters or PhD at the Courtauld;

 The Courtauld Graduate Diploma in the History of Art course is not eligible to apply for a Graduate visa.